droyo/blog/content/9p/server.md

 		Fid() uint32
 	}

-Remember from the [previous][prev] post that our representation of 9P messages in the [styxproto][styxproto] package is just a slice of bytes with methods for the fields.
+Remember from the [previous][prev] post that our representation of 9P messages in the [styxproto][styxproto] package is just a slice of bytes with methods for the fields, with a 1-1 mapping from a message to a Go type.
 Using that knowledge, we can create interfaces that select common classes of 9P messages.
 In this case, an `fcall` is a 9P message that operates on a file, pointed to by a fid.
 An fcall is special, because it is part of a session.

 # 9P Sessions